Man accused of stealing car at Massachusetts gas station arrested hours later in New Jersey

 A Maine man accused of stealing a car at a gas station in Reading, Massachusetts Saturday evening was arrested hours later in New Jersey.

 It happened at the Shell gas station on Main Street shortly after 6:30 p.m.
-Police said a man was pumping gas when a 32-year-old man from Livermore Falls, Maine stole his car and took off, dragging the man as he held onto his side mirror.
+Police said a man was pumping gas when 32-year-old Dustin Zimmerman from Livermore Falls, Maine, stole his car and took off, dragging the man as he held onto his side mirror.

-Michael Leonard was also at the gas station at the time and was the first to help the man, who he saw laying injured on the ground.
+Michael Leonard was also at the gas station at the time and was the first to help the man, whom he saw lying injured on the ground.

 "And as I approached him, he was like, 'He stole my car, he stole my car,'" said Leonard.